luxagen/RotKraken/README.md

 ### Add to PATH (optional)

-To facilitate addition to your `$PATH`, a `bin/` directory is provided with a convenience symlink.
+To facilitate addition to your `$PATH`, a `bin/` directory is provided with both a convenience symlink and a two-parameter Bash script (`rkdiff`) for comparing pre-initialised filesystem trees.

 ## Usage